Internet-Hyena/hhh-transcript/src/chapter3.md

 <p class="nannasprite">NANNASPRITE: It never sat right with me, how limited my experience with actual humans was.</p>
 <p class="nannasprite">NANNASPRITE: I couldn't exactly bring that man back from the dead, but I could put myself in his shoes and do the bang up job he never had the opportunity to do.
 Not to mention, I like babies! :B</p>
 <p class="vriska">VRISKA: That's it?</p>
-<p class="vriska">VRISKA (adult angry): I don't know, couldn't you have done anything else?
+<p class="vriska">VRISKA (angry): I don't know, couldn't you have done anything else?
 What's so special a8out 8a8ies?
 I saw one in passing and they're weird as hell!
 Rose told me they even pee their damn pants!</p>
 <p class="nannasprite">NANNASPRITE (giggle): They sure do!
 Sometimes, they'll even pee on you too.</p>

 ![Adult Vriska, mouth agape, eyebrow twitching](./images/3/characters/vriska/vriska_jawdrop.webp)
 <p class="vriska">VRISKA (jaw drop): They pee ON people!</p>
 <p class="vriska">VRISKA:  What........</p>
-<p class="vriska">VRISKA (adult neutral): That sounds like a nightmare.</p>
+<p class="vriska">VRISKA (neutral): That sounds like a nightmare.</p>
 <p class="nannasprite">NANNASPRITE (giggle): It is!
 One time my son laughed at me as it was happening!</p>

 ![Adult Vriska, mouth agape, eyebrow twitching](./images/3/characters/vriska/vriska_angry.webp)